cavenel/thyra/TASK.md

 **Note**: Currently using lenient flake8 rules and skipped bandit security scanning due to existing code quality issues.
 See tasks below for gradual improvements.

+**Commit Policy**: All commits should appear as human-authored.
+No AI co-authorship or AI generation mentions in commit messages.

 ### Total Completed: 20 major tasks ✅

 ---